Analysis of Buffer Starvation with Application to Objective QoE Optimization of Streaming Services: Starvation Analysis Via a Recursive Approach

 where $a_1$, $a_2$, $c_1$ and $c_2$ are solved by

 \end{Proposition}

 We next show how the starvation probability $P_i(j,n)$ is obtained.
 The starvation event can happen in both the ON and OFF states.
-However, the starvation event at the OFF state is equivalent to the event that the first new arrival of the ON state sees an empty queue.
-Therefore, we can use \eqref{eq:recursive7} to compute the p.g.f. of starvations with busty arrivals, simply replacing $Q_i(k)$ by $Q_i^{\mathrm{ON}}(k)$.
+However, the starvation event at the OFF state is equivalent to the event that the first new packet arrival at the ON state sees an empty queue.
+Therefore, we can use \eqref{eq:recursive7} to compute the p.g.f. of starvations with bursty arrivals, simply replacing $Q_i(k)$ by $Q_i^{\mathrm{ON}}(k)$.

+\textbf{Remark 2:} The standard Ballot theorem cannot be used to study the starvations of the ON/OFF arrival process.
+In the presence of bursty traffic, the packet arrival process has two states, ON and OFF.
+The packet arrivals of two consecutive ON states are separated by an OFF state.
+Hence, the counting of the arrival arrivals is not equally probable.